 - How far is Cape May from Wildwood?

 - Cape May is a 15-20 minute drive from Wildwood.
 However, you will need to allow a few extra minutes for occasional drawbridge openings.

 - What else is there to do around the meeting spot?

 - There will be plenty for you to do if you're interested in hanging around before or after the cruise!
-There are restaurants, a nature center, a lighthouse, Victorian architecture tours, and a great beach.
+There are restaurants, vineyards, a lighthouse, Victorian architecture tours, and a great beach.

 - How close can we get to the dolphins and whales?
 Can we swim with them?

 - We get within 10 feet of the dolphins, and unfortunately you are not permitted to swim with the dolphins.
 Whales may come close to the boat but you are not permitted to swim with them either.

 - How far from the coast will the boat go?

 - Our whale and dolphin watching tours go further out than regular dolphin watching trips - we will travel 8 to 14 miles offshore.